 We will continue to focus on the sustainability of our products and services, but have also expanded our commitment to sustainability by exploring opportunities within in our operations to minimize Headwaters’ environmental impact.

-Headwaters’ Heavy Construction Materials coal combustion products (CCPs) are an excellent example of Headwaters’ focus on sustainability.
+Headwaters Construction Materials' coal combustion products (CCPs) are an excellent example of Headwaters’ focus on sustainability.
 CCPs are the by-products created from burning coal for power generation.
+These by-products come in the form of fly ash, bottom ash, and synthetic gypsum.
 Historically, these products have been land-filled, but over the past 30 years, electric utilities and companies like Headwaters have steadily increased the amount of CCPs used for productive purposes.
-CCPs become ingredients in concrete, wall board, mortars, blocks, and a variety of other building materials, used to stabilize soils or waste, and used as road base materials.
+CCPs become ingredients in concrete, wall board, mortars, blocks, and a variety of other building materials.
+These products are also used for soil and waste stabilization and in road base materials.
 By replacing other construction materials, such as cement that must be produced from raw materials, CCPs prolong the availability of those raw materials so that they will be preserved for future generations.

-Headwaters’ Heavy Construction Materials segment continues to explore new areas where CCPs recovered from electric utility plants can be used in productive ways.
+Headwaters Construction Materials segment continues to explore new areas where CCPs recovered from electric utility plants can be used in productive ways.
 Millions of tons of fly ash are beneficially used rather than disposed in landfills.
 This preserves valuable landfill space for needed waste disposal.
-The use of natural resources is minimized when CCPs are used as a substitute for portland cement or other aggregate materials; conserving energy and resources.
-Headwaters’ Heavy Construction Materials is continuing to investigate other opportunities that will help increase efficiencies, preserve natural resources, and reduce costs throughout their operations, especially in the areas of transportation, streamlining production, and reduced packaging.
+The use of natural resources is minimized when CCPs are used as a substitute for portland cement or other aggregate materials, helping to conserve energy and resources.
+Headwaters Construction Materials is continuing to investigate other opportunities that will help increase efficiencies, preserve natural resources, and reduce costs throughout their operations, especially in the areas of transportation, streamlining production, and reduced packaging.

-Headwaters’ Light Building Products segment produces a large variety of building products, many of which contribute to sustainability through the use of recycled materials, extended product life, and a positive environmental impact.
-This segment has undertaken a number of projects over the past year that have not only reduced costs, but improved the sustainability of its operations.
-Fly ash use in Headwaters’ Light Building Products continues to increase as existing plants are retrofitted with the necessary equipment that will facilitate increased utilization.
+Headwaters Building Products segment produces a large variety of building products, many of which contribute to sustainability through the use of recycled materials, extended product life, and a positive environmental impact.
+This segment has undertaken a number of projects over the past few years that have not only reduced costs, but improved the sustainability of its operations.
+Fly ash use in Headwaters Building Products continues to increase as existing plants are retrofitted with the necessary equipment that will facilitate increased utilization.